Aboriginal - baby's growth checks

 Your body will not run out of breastmilk, but you will need to feed more often for a few days.

-Your health worker can pick up on any growth problems (like poor growth or childhood obesity) by looking at your baby's growth chart.
+Your health worker can pick up on any growth problems (like poor growth or being overweight) by looking at your baby and your baby's growth chart.

 Poor growth (failure to thrive)

-If your baby does not get enough healthy food or there is some other problem, their growth might slow right down.
+If your baby does not get enough healthy food or there is some other problem, his or her growth might slow right down.
 Talk to your health worker about any problems or concerns you may have about your baby.

-Your health worker might ask someone else to check your baby as well, to make sure that there is no illness which is affecting their growth.
+Your health worker might ask a doctor to check your baby as well, to make sure that there is no illness which is affecting growth.

 Monitoring your baby's growth